Start Your MD This January

-- A completed Ross application.
+- A completed Ross University School of Medicine application

-- Official transcript(s) from each college and/or professional school attended.
+- Official transcript(s) from each college and/or professional school attended

-- At least two official letters of recommendation,
+- At least two letters of recommendation

-- A passport sized-photo (optional).
+- A passport sized photo (optional)

-- Initial Seat Deposit ($500): An initial deposit of $500 must be made within two weeks of acceptance to reserve a seat in the class.
+- Initial Seat Deposit ($500): An initial deposit of $500 must be made within two weeks of acceptance to reserve a seat in class.

 - Final Seat Deposit ($500): A second seat deposit of $500 is required four months prior to enrollment.

-All fees are listed in US currency and must be paid in US dollars.
-All checks must be drawn from US banks.
+All fees are listed in U.S. currency and must be paid in U.S. dollars.
+All checks must be drawn from U.S. banks.
 Click here to pay your seat deposit online.

 Please note: If either seat deposit is not received by the deadline, the seat for the term will be forfeited.